-The objective of the solarization of Gebran Tueini School in Karantina is to assist the Lebanese public education institutions to become more cost-effective, more comfort-related, environmentally responsible, and actively engaged in the transition towards a more sustainable energy future.
+The objective of this project is to install renewable energy (RE) and energy efficiency (EE) measures and capacity-building training for public schools in Lebanon.
+This will assist the Lebanese public education institutions to become more cost-effective, more comfort-related, environmentally responsible, and actively engaged in the transition towards a more sustainable energy future.

-The intervention will also reduce the cost of electricity that needs to be paid by the school and the savings can be used for other urgent needs in addition to ensuring a secure source of electricity given the increasing electricity outage hours.
+The intervention will also reduce the cost of electricity that needs to be paid by the schools and the savings can be used for other urgent needs in addition to ensuring a secure source of electricity given the increasing electricity outage hours.
+Furthermore, this project will also reduce the amount of fuel imported and burnt hence avoiding greenhouse gas (CO2 equivalent) emissions.